ryanjdew/ml-bucketeer/README.md

 What it does
 ------------
-It creates 'buckets' in a map object based off of a regular expression.
+It creates 'buckets' in a map object based off of a regular expression ("regex") or specified parts of dateTime ("dateTime").
 For example, if you want to bucket based off of the first character of an string you could pass "^.".
-(See Executing for full example)
+(See Executing for full example).
+Arguments after that are options.
+You can have "case-insensitive" or "capture-overflow" to catch items that might now match the regular expression.

+For dateTime you can specify what you want to bucket by.
+-"year"
+-"month"
+-"day-of-year"
+-"day-of-month"
+-"day-of-week"
+-"hour"
+-"minute"
+-"second"

 Requirements
 ------------